⏳ 15 min read · Last updated: May 2026

 - Empty and replace the water every single day.

-Changing the water provides fresh dissolved oxygen to the roots.
-Stagnant water depletes oxygen and suffocates the plant.
+Changing the water provides fresh dissolved oxygen to the roots every day.
+Stagnant water depletes oxygen and suffocates the plant within a few days.

 🩺 What To Do If Your Scraps Get Slimy